-If you are thinking about applying to Princeton, the regular decision application deadline is January 1 and the application fee costs $70.
+If you want to apply to Princeton, the deadline for Fall 2022 admissions is January 1 and the fee for the application is $70.

 |Princeton 2021||Admissions Statistics|